Tricks to help digestion.

 Remember to sneak in veggies wherever you can.
-You can safely eat cucumbers, lettuce, kale, pumpkin, zucchini, butternut squash, and tomatoes.
+You can safely eat cucumbers, lettuce, kale, pumpkin, zucchini, and tomatoes.

-If you’re suffering for IBS-c, stick to small, cooked portions of vegetables.
+If you’re suffering from IBS-c, stick to small, cooked portions of vegetables.
 You can also sneak few vegetables into other dishes (like potato bake, gluten-free pasta bake, potato mash etc.).

 IBS friendly pasta bake recipe.

 Trick no 3. – Drink low fodmap fluids.